Natasha Smith (diplomat)

-Natasha Smith was the Australian High Commissioner to Canada from February 2018 to December 2021.
-The High Commission also has additional responsibility for the British Overseas Territory of Bermuda.
+Natasha Smith is an Australian public servant and diplomat.
+She was the High Commissioner of Australia to Canada, with additional responsibility for the British Overseas Territory of Bermuda, from February 2018 to December 2021.
+She has been the Ambassador of Australia to Germany since 20 March 2024.

-Her personal goal as High Commissioner was "championing diversity issues.
+Smith's personal goal as High Commissioner was "championing diversity issues.
 This includes working with Canadian counterparts on indigenous issues, gender equality and Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) rights."

-Smith earned a Bachelor of Economics from James Cook University and is a Graduate of the Australian Institute of Company Directors.
+Smith holds a Bachelor of Economics from James Cook University and is a Graduate of the Australian Institute of Company Directors.